puremourning/vimspector/README.md

 Then press `<F5>`.

-There's also a C++ project in `tests/testdata/cpp/simple/` with a `Makefile` which can be used to check if everything is working.
-This is used by the regression tests in CI so it should always work, and is a good way to check if the problem is in your configuration rather than a bug.
+There's also a C++ project in `tests/testdata/cpp/simple/` with a `Makefile` which can be used to check everything is working.
+This is used by the regression tests in CI so should always work, and is a good way to check if the problem is your configuration rather than a bug.

 ## Cloning the plugin